amrrs/digits/README.md

 keras::install_keras()
 ```

-* Run the app and Enjoy your Deep Learning App!
+* Run the app by executing the code or click Run icon in your RStudio and Enjoy your Deep Learning App!